Oxford RC Laser Fleet

 Since that modest beginning, Oxford RC Laser has grown steadily.
 The fleet was initially welcomed to the TAYC docks, and supported by the TAYC board.
 Oxford RC Laser became an official fleet in TAYC’s one design racing program in 2016.

 Oxford RC Laser is a family.
 Wives, partners, and friends have, from the beginning, happily pitched in to provide the backup every racing series needs.
 Jim Karr’s wife, Paula, was the first score keeper.
 Bonnie Richards, whose late husband Dick was an early skipper, learned from Paula and is still on the job.
 Former esteemed Etchells sailor, Bob “Bubbles” Shattuck, was the first PRO.
 Tot O’Mara, who was TAYC’s first female commodore, took over from Bubbles, and continues to run a tight ship fueled with good humor.
-Elaine Hepkin, Desne Roe, and Chris Tochko make up the remainder of the current race committee.
+Elaine Hepkin, Desne Roe, Chris Tochko, and Madi Yates make up the remainder of the current race committee.
 Skippers Roger Baldwin, Bob Roe, John Tochko, Claude Maechling, Pete Bailey, and Roger Vaughan, do the lion’s share of the operations work, from building and maintaining racing marks, to setting courses.

 Oxford RC Laser continues to grow and is well over 25 boat owners at the start of 2018.
-Perhaps its because both the racing and the comradery are engaging.
+Perhaps it’s because both the racing and the camaraderie are engaging.
 RC sailing is unique in that one can both sail his or her boat and appreciate its performance from afar at the same time.
 And all Oxford RC Laser skippers agree that because of the broad overview one has of the fleet and the course, racing RC has made them better tactical sailors.
 The skippers also know that sailing RC is a great way to extend their racing careers without having to make all those crew sandwiches every week.

-Current fleet captains:
+Current fleet captain:

 Bob Roe (firstname.lastname@example.org)